 It is in this spirit of PASFAA advocacy that we have assembled a Government Relations Committee that represents the many financial aid sectors across Pennsylvania.

 The members of the PASFAA Government Relations group recommends the following to improve student financial aid: elimination of Direct Loan Fees; improvements to the Stafford loan program; support for PLUS loans; expansion of Pell grants; and careful efforts to simplify the FAFSA.

 PASFAA supports the elimination of origination fees for federal loan programs.
 Federal loan fees add unnecessarily to the complexity of student aid, leaving students and families unable to accurately predict balances.
 Removing fees will improve clarity and simplify payments for families, thereby reducing over-borrowing.

-Improve Stafford loans.
+Improve Federal Direct Stafford Loans.

 Aside from the elimination of origination fees, our group recommends improvements to the Stafford loan program: maintaining Subsidized Stafford loans for undergraduates; re-instating Subsidized Stafford loans for Graduate students; and increasing Stafford loan limits.

 Federal PLUS loans are available in two types: Graduate and Parent PLUS loans.
 Discussions of imposing strict caps on Parent PLUS loan borrowing and eliminating the Graduate PLUS loans are concerning.
 Parent PLUS loans provide a vehicle for families to finance the unmet costs of education for undergraduates.
 Similarly, the Graduate PLUS loans provided graduate students a means of self-help to finance their education.